PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 04:12:29
+Last updated: 2024-04-07 04:13:03
-Random Quote: Here's the thing, kids: When you believe in people, people come through. - Ted Mosby
+Random Quote: "Crutch down and bend over a little bit."
+Barney: "Wow, It took five shots of tequila to have you in that position." - Barney Stinson